* This is the Professional Version. *

 Supporting a patient during ambulation.

 Ambulation is often a major goal of rehabilitation.
-If individual muscles are weak or spastic, an orthosis (eg, a brace) may be used (see Therapeutic and Assistive Devices).
+If individual muscles are weak or spastic, an orthosis (eg, a brace) may be used.
 Ambulation exercises are commonly started using parallel bars; as patients progress, they use a walker, crutches, or cane and then walk without devices.
 Some patients wear an assistive belt used by the therapist to help prevent falls.
 Anyone assisting patients with ambulation should know how to correctly support them (see Figure: Supporting a patient during ambulation.).

 As soon as patients can walk safely on level surfaces, they can start training to climb stairs or to step over curbs if either skill is needed.
 Patients who use walkers must learn special techniques for climbing stairs and stepping over curbs.
 When climbing stairs, ascent starts with the better leg, and descent starts with the affected leg (ie, good leads up; bad leads down).
 Before patients are discharged, the social worker or physical therapist should arrange to have secure handrails installed along all stairs in the patients’ home.